adolfintel/WarhammerMOCPerformanceFix/README.md

 This patch removes the leftover debug code, improving __loading times by 40-50% on Windows__ and by nearly 3000% on Linux (that's not a typo), __game performance will also improve by about 10-15%__ in CPU-bound scenarios (such as large hordes of rats), and __stuttering is reduced__ in general.

 ## Installation
-* Make sure you're using the GOG version of the game, it should say Version 2.14 in the menu
+* Make sure you're using the latest version of the game, it should say Version 2.14 in the menu
 * Open the game's installation folder
 * Rename `binkw32.dll` to `binkw23.dll`
 * Extract `binkw32.dll` to the game's folder